Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Introduction

 \subsection{Contributions of this work}

 In this article, we focus on a novel approach for the feature embedding of sequencing reads.
-Unlike the works proposed in the literature which essentially consist of elaborate applications of NLP techniques, in this work we propose a theoretical investigation of combinatorial properties that would guarantee compact embedded representations of the sequences able to preserve similarities.
-In this section, we provide a discussion about the motivations; then we give an overall description of the proposed method, and finally we explain our main contributions.
+Differently from the works proposed in the literature which essentially consist of elaborate applications of NLP techniques, we propose a theoretical investigation of combinatorial properties that would guarantee compact embedded representations of the sequences while preserving similarities.
+In this section, we provide a discussion on the motivations; then, we give an overall description of the proposed method, and finally we present our main contributions. \paragraph{Motivations.} The main question addressed in this paper is whether there exists a ``similarity signature'' that can be: \textit{(i)} easily detected while reading the sequence, and \textit{(ii)} used to define an effective feature embedding method.
+We answer to this question by exploiting one of the most well-known factorizations in combinatorics on words: the \textit{Lyndon factorization}~\cite{10.2307/1970044,lothaire1997combinatorics}.
+Such a factorization has some main desired properties: \textit{(i)} it is unique for a word, \textit{(ii)} it can be computed in linear time, and more recently, it has been proved in~\cite{tcs2020,lata2020} that, under some conditions, the sequence of Lyndon factors of a word shares consecutive common factors with the Lyndon factorization of a superstring of the word itself.
+The notion of Lyndon word is not novel in the field of Bioinformatics, since it was used to locate short motifs~\cite{delgrange2004star} and more recently it was explored in the development of the bijective Burrows-Wheeler Transforms~\cite{inplace-bijective-bwt2020}.

-\paragraph{Motivations.} The main question addressed in this paper is whether there exists a ``similarity signature" that can be: \textit{(i)} easily detected while reading the sequence, and \textit{(ii)} used to define an effective feature embedding method.
-We answer to this question by exploiting one of the most well-known factorization in combinatorics on words: the \textit{Lyndon factorization}~\cite{10.2307/1970044,lothaire1997combinatorics}.
-Such a factorization has some main desired properties: \textit{(i)} it is unique for a word, \textit{(ii)} it can be computed in linear time, and more recently it has been proved in~\cite{tcs2020,lata2020} that \textit{(iii)} a read shares a sequence of consecutive common Lyndon factors with the Lyndon factorization of a superstring of the read itself.
-The notion of Lyndon word is not novel in the field of Bioinformatics, since it was used to locate short motifs~\cite{delgrange2004star} and more recently it was explored in the development of bijective Burrows-Wheeler Transforms~\cite{inplace-bijective-bwt2020}.
-Surprisingly, in this paper we discover that the length of factors in a Lyndon factorization of a read is enough to define a notion of signature that captures sequence similarity.
-We have defined such a sequence of lengths as the \textit{fingerprint} of a read.
+Surprisingly, we discovered that the sequence of lengths of the factors in Lyndon factorizations is enough to capture sequence similarity, thus allowing the definition of a word signature, called \textit{fingerprint}.